 The Bhim Army poses serious threats and challenges to the Bahujan Samaj Party.
 BSP was the leading party to champion the Dalit cause but soon its tactics started being rendered inefficient.
 Further, the Bhim army does not like the way Mayawati carries on her political life.

-For Dalit and backward community in the rural population of Uttar Pradesh, Chandrashekhar is emerging as a great, effective and charming leader.
+For Dalit and backward community in the rural population of Uttar Pradesh, Chandrashekhar is emerging as an effective and charming leader.
 He is considered as Messiah by the Dalit people who are now beginning to see the light at the end of the tunnel after a very very long time.

 Image Credits: Google Images